ButinVladimir/cyberiada/ROADMAP.md

 - Raid enemy territory.
 Will not capture it, but will increase power level and resources.
 If it's captured before operation is finished, operation will be cancelled.
 Will give favors
 - Capturing enemy territory with assist of player.
 Same as above, but will capture territory and will give favors
 - Raiding enemy faction HQ for money, favors and designs.
 Only one operation can be succeeded for each quality level and for each enemy faction HQ.
 Possibly not time-gated and completing one will lead to another for same enemy HQ with higher quality.
-Will give favors
+Available only if player has gone rogue

 ## Combat